Solea™ Operation Manual SOTIRIA Technology · Version 260220

 • Do not extend the cable or use cable with different specifications.

 • Do not pull the device from its cable.
-Avoid bending or twisting.
+Avoid bending or twisting it.

-• Keep the device as stationary as possible during operation.
-Use a non-ferromagnetic mounting frame.
+• Keep the device as stationary as possible during operation, to avoid motion artifacts.
+The use of a non-ferromagnetic mounting frame is recommended.

 • To prevent galvanic corrosion, avoid direct contact of the aluminum enclosure with other metals.